 What is Ninja’s net worth?

-Ninja is estimated to be worth somewhere in the region of $15 million (that’s just over £12 million), according to Celebrity Net Worth.
+Ninja’s net worth is estimated to be approximately $25 million (that’s just over £22 million), according to Celebrity Net Worth.
 This takes into account his revenue from streaming, his YouTube channel, merch sales, and his various sponsorship deals.

 Whatever the exact figure, it’s a huge sum.

 He has also recently signed an exclusivity deal with Twitch.
 While we don’t know the value of the deal, expect it to once again be well into the millions of dollars.

 These numbers exclude the hundreds of thousands of dollars that Ninja has raised and donated to various charities over the years.
 For example, a single livestream in aid of St. Jude Children’s Research Hospital in 2018 saw him raise a massive $325,000 (£263,000).
 In 2019, Ninja donated $15,000 to MrBeast’s Team Trees campaign, and $10,000 to the Wounded Warriors Project.

 As the most famous gamer on the planet, Ninja certainly has a fair few streams of income that earn a healthy sum.
 He has previously revealed in television interviews that he would potentially earn over $500,000 (£406,000) a month from Twitch subscribers alone, not to mention the donations he receives throughout his streams.
 He once received a one-off, anonymous donation during a livestream of $40,000.

 Related: Who are the biggest streamers on the planet?